 - Non-spendable: This classification includes amounts that cannot be spent because they are either (a) not in spendable form or (b) are legally or contractually required to be maintained intact.
-The School District has \$48,939 in non-spendable fund balance in the General Fund as of June 30, 2022. - Restricted: This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
-The School District had \$78,621,113 of restricted fund balance as of June 30, 2022.
-Of this amount, \$92,597,156 was restricted for capital improvements, and \$152,217 was restricted for student activities. - Committed: This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board of Directors.
-These amounts cannot be used for any other purpose unless the Board of Directors removes or changes the specified use by taking the same type of action (ordinance or resolution) that was employed when the funds were initially committed.
-This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-The School District did not have any committed resources as of June 30, 2022.
+The School District has \$109,734 in non-spendable fund balance in the General Fund as of June 30, 2023. - Restricted: This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
+The School District had \$82,021,564 of restricted fund balance as of June 30, 2023.
+Of this amount, \$81,818,706 was restricted for capital improvements, and \$202,858 was restricted for student activities.